 With a pandemic in full swing, people are reevaluating what kind of cleaning products they are using.
 Also, we are buying what’s available on empty grocery store shelves (yes you can clean your house with Windex.
 Just don’t mix it with bleach).
 Which is perfectly understandable.

-I wrote an article here on some hospital-grade cleaning supplies that you can order on Amazon.
 It is a personal choice on the level of “clean” one wants their house.
 Just let your cleaning person know ahead of time so she can wear her hazmat suit.
 Many of these chemicals should only be used with proper protective gear and good ventilation.

 I had a nurse client a few years back who “borrowed” cleaning supplies from the hospital she worked at and wanted me to use them every time I cleaned.
 You could literally do surgery on her kitchen counters, drop a kidney on the floor, pick it back up and it would be perfectly fine.
 Just remember the 5 second rule.